phaustin/quantecon-example/book/docs/parallelization.md

     return np.median(obs)
 ```

-Let\'s see how fast this runs:
+Let's see how fast this runs:

 ```{code-cell} ipython3
 %%time
 compute_long_run_median()
 ```

-To speed this up, we\'re going to parallelize it via multithreading.
+To speed this up, we're going to parallelize it via multithreading.

 To do so, we add the `parallel=True` flag and change `range` to
 `prange`: